🛡️Compliance Screening

 }

-This API has rate limit of 20 requests per second
+This API has a rate limit of 20 requests per second.

-This list does not contain the error messages associated with API key errors.
-Please also check the following page to see if the error is listed here when it is not listed in the table below.
+This list does not include error messages related to API Key issues.
+Please refer to this page to check if the error you’re encountering is documented there, in case it is not listed in the table below.

 Example error response